Majalengka Regency

 Majalengka Regency is the landlocked regencies (kabupaten) in West Java, Indonesia.
-It covers an area of 1,204.24 km2 and had a population of 1,166,473 at the 2010 Census and 1,305,476 at the 2020 Census; the official estimate as of mid 2024 was 1,352,541 (comprising 678,206 males and 674,335 females).
+It covers an area of 1,204.24 km2 and had a population of 1,166,473 at the 2010 Census and 1,305,476 at the 2020 Census; the official estimate as of mid 2025 was 1,374,601 (comprising 688,244 males and 686,357 females).
 The administrative capital is the town of Majalengka.

 History

 Administrative and politics

 A besluit (decree) number 23 issued on 5 January 1819 by the Commissioners-General of the Dutch East Indies formally created Maja Regency.
-This new regency incorporated the former Rajagaluh and Talaga regencies.
+This new regency incorporated the former Rajagaluh and Talaga Regencies.
 The first regent appointed was Raden Adipati Denda Negara.
 Initially, districts of Maja were Talaga, Sindangkasih, and Rajagaluh with total area of 625 pal.
-Maja bordered Sumedang to the west, Cirebon and Kuningan to the east, Indramayu to the north, and Galuh and Sukapura to the south.
+Maja bordered Sumedang Regency to the west, Cirebon Regency and Kuningan Regency to the east, Indramayu Regency to the north, and Galuh and Sukapura to the south.
 In 1830s, districts of Maja were expanded to six: Maja, Sindangkasih, Rajagaluh, Talaga, Palimanan, and Kadongdong.

 On 11 February 1840, Governor-General D. J. de Eerens enacted besluit no. 2, officially renaming Maja Regency to Majalengka Regency.
 The government seat, formerly located in Sindangkasih, was likewise redesignated as Majalengka.
 In 1862, the colonial government revised the administrative boundaries once again.
-Through besluit no. 4 dated 24 may 1862, the Governor-General reassigned Palimanan District to Cirebon Regency, citing its closer proximity to Cirebon's government seat compared to Majalengka's.
+Through besluit no. 4 dated 24 May 1862, the Governor-General reassigned Palimanan District to Cirebon Regency, citing its closer proximity to Cirebon's government seat compared to Majalengka's.